 Audit Question(s) Yes No 1.
-Does the City maintain an up-to-date map of the sanitary sewer system? \boxtimes Findings:The Sewer Atlas is continuously updated in GIS mapping systems.
-City is moving to iWater inframap system for sewer and electrical operations.
-Recommendations: Work with the Public Works Department to insure most up-to-date infrastructure is located on the GIS mapping system.
-Update maps in Sewer Master Plan.
-2. Does the City have a program of scheduled maintenance and documentation of all preventative activities conducted?
-Findings: Originally it was the City's goal to clean the entire sewer system every twelve months; however the goal was modified to 18 months.
-High maintenance areas still receive more frequent cleaning to prevent potential build up.
-The City maintains 21 pump stations.
-The vehicle fleet has also changed to one hydro truck and two vacuum trucks specifically for spill cleanup.
-Area cleaning Excel reports and schedules include: - High maintenance areas Run 1 (Monthly) - Airport Run (Monthly) - High Maintenance areas Run 2 (Quarterly) - Wet Wells (4 months) - Traffic Control Run (6 months) Area map for the 18 month City-wide cleaning schedule, which is color coded, and dated with last cleaning.
-Recommendations: Move to electronic logs of all reports and mapping (such as iWater) to retain past and current schedules.
+Does the City maintain an up-to-date map of the sanitary sewer system? \boxtimes Findings: The Sewer Atlas is updated in GIS mapping systems.
+Recommendations: Work with the Information Technology Department to insure most up- to-date infrastructure is located on the GIS mapping system.
+Does the City have a program of scheduled maintenance and documentation of all preventative activities conducted?
+Findings: \boxtimes The vehicle fleet includes one hydro truck and two vacuum trucks specifically for cleaning.
+The City cleans the entire sewer system every 18 months.
+High maintenance areas receive more frequent cleaning to prevent potential build up.
+The City maintains 21 pump stations and includes weekly station checks, and quarterly wet-well cleaning.
+Area cleaning reports and schedules include: High maintenance area 1 (Monthly)Airport area (Monthly) High Maintenance area 2 (Quarterly) Wet Wells (3 months) Traffic Control areas (6 months) Area map for the 18 month City-wide cleaning schedule, which is color coded, and dated with last cleaning.
+Recommendations: Move to electronic logs of all reports and mapping to retain past and current schedules.

-2 Does the City maintain on up to date program to identify and Yes No J. Does the City maintain an up-to-date program to identify and prioritize short-term and long-term rehabilitation projects to maintain its sewer infrastructure?
-Findings: The City's Sewer Master Plan identifies all short and long term sewer projects; however it does not include a financial plan.
+Yes No 3.
+Does the City maintain an up-to-date program to identify and prioritize short-term and long-term rehabilitation projects to maintain its sewer infrastructure? \boxtimes Findings: The City's Sewer Master Plan identifies all short and long term sewer projects; however it does not include a financial plan.
 The City is currently working with a Consultant to complete a wastewater rate study.
 Recommendations: Develop a long term financial plan for sewer operations, maintenance and capital improvements.
 Revise Sewer Master Plan CIP projects with a list of completed projects and any added projects (on-going).
-Has adequate training been provided to staff members to maintain a safe and knowledgeable work force? \boxtimes Findings: All wastewater employees receive cross-training with water maintenance and repair crew members.
+4. Has adequate training been provided to staff members to maintain a safe and knowledgeable work force? \boxtimes Findings: All wastewater employees receive cross-training with water maintenance and repair crew members.
 The cross training provides the City with additionally trained staff in the event of a SSO.
 Wastewater employees completed confined space and trench trainings, as well as certified CPR classes.
+All wastewater employees possess some level of CWEA certification depending on job classification.
 Recommendations: Maintain current certifications.
-5. Are there enough replacement parts to respond to emergencies and properly conduct maintenance activities?
-Yes ⊠ No Findings: Constantly managing inventory levels.
-Wastewater has an excel list but, mainly predicts storage levels because of use.
-Recommendations:
+Yes No 5.
+Are there enough replacement parts to respond to emergencies and properly conduct maintenance activities? \boxtimes Findings: Constantly managing inventory levels.
+Wastewater has a list but mainly predicts storage levels base on of use.
+Recommendations: None udit Question(s) Yes No 1.
+Has the City upheld its design and construction standards to fit the specifications of the City's needs?
+Findings: The City maintains standardized materials for ease of maintenance and replacement.
+Installation and construction standards follows the City of Newport Beach Standards and the Green Building Standards Codes.
+Recommendations: City needs to review and update standards.
+2. Are the procedures and standards for inspection and testing up \boxtimes П 2. to date for new, rehabilitated and repaired facilities? \boxtimes 2. • 2. to date for new, rehabilitated and repaired facilities?